 Now is the time to check that the existing drains are in working order.
 Locate the inspection chambers (manholes) and pour different colour food dye down the loos and sinks to find out what is connected to where and whether any drains have collapsed and need digging up.

 If carrying out a house extension, you may have to relocate drains anyway and now is the time to find out.
 If there is no mains drainage connection, inspect the condition of any existing septic tank and soakaways.

-If your project is located on a site with restricted access it is a good idea to plan ahead and get any large items or machinery in for landscaping on to the plot, before access is further obstructed by new building work and stored materials.
+If your house renovation is located on a site with restricted access it is a good idea to plan ahead and get any large items or machinery in for landscaping on to the plot, before access is further obstructed by new building work and stored materials.

-The bulk of the building work, such as extension work, can now begin.
+The building work can now begin in earnest — work such as constructing an extension, for example.
 All new work must comply with the Building Regulations.
 As of January 2006, new building regulations applications for extensions have to include proposals to upgrade the thermal performance of the existing part of the house.

 If living in the house renovation, seal off the occupied spaces at the same time as protecting any parts of the existing building that could be damaged during the main construction stage of the project, especially in listed buildings.

 If any new parts of the roof intersect with the old, it is always preferable to match the existing/original roof covering either by buying reclaimed tiles/slates or by replacing one plane of the roof at the back and using the salvaged tiles/slates at the front.